Skip to main content

 • When new models of Medical Devices present technological advances that modify the main purpose of use, for which it was authorized.

-• The original registration route will need to be maintained through subsequent modifications, so documentation will need to be supplied consistently (i.e., a model addition modification for a Health Canada registration, will require a Health Canada license, instead of any other Certificates of Free Sale (CFS) available to the manufacturer in other markets, such as a US Food and Drug Administration (FDA)-issued Certificate to Foreign Government, or CFG)
+• The original registration route will need to be maintained through subsequent modifications, so guidance documentation will need to be supplied consistently (i.e., a model addition modification for a Health Canada registration, will require a Health Canada license, instead of any other Certificates of Free Sale (CFS) available to the manufacturer in other markets, such as a US Food and Drug Administration (FDA)-released Certificate to Foreign Government, or CFG)

 • Change of address of the local or foreign distributor.